 All of a sudden all he could see were ways to die, not a nice frame of mind.

-The top british alpinists are slowly slipping away to the pressures of father hood (Cross, Parnell, Powel, Benson), while those without kids are pushing on (Bullock, Bracey, Helliker).
-If you are a parent the their are some climbers who do manage it (Pretzl, Fowler, Turner), but it’s never easy, although it does give you that ‘fowler-esque’ drive to make every second count when you’re on the hill.
+The top British alpinists are slowly slipping away to the pressures of fatherhood (Cross, Parnell, Powel, Benson), while those without kids are pushing on (Bullock, Bracey, Helliker).
+If you are a parent the there are some climbers who do manage it (Pretzl, Fowler, Turner), but it’s never easy, although it does give you that ‘fowler-esque’ drive to make every second count when you’re on the hill.

 2. Build a positive alpine picture

 It’s very easy to get into a very negative frame of mind about alpine climbing, seeing only the hazards rather than the beauty.
 This mental picture weighs down on your psyche, colouring your alpine dreams with dark hews that just aren’t there in reality.
-If all you see are crevasses, avalanches, rock fall and storm then your in a bad place.
-Sure these things are there, but they a minor players in the brightest most beautiful playgrounds on the planet.
+If all you see are crevasses, avalanches, rockfall and storm then you’re in a bad place.
+Sure these things are there, but they minor players in the brightest most beautiful playgrounds on the planet.

 3.Don’t believe the hype